 — NintendoCapriSun, opening almost every video ever

 NintendoCapriSun (real name Tim Bishop) is a popular Let's Player on YouTube, with over 300,000 subscribers.
-He is very prolific, having made full Let's Plays of dozens of different games, and working on his 74th, Rise from the Ashes.
+He is very prolific, having made full Let's Plays of dozens of different games, and working on a 3-heart run of The Legend of Zelda: Ocarina of Time..
 On December 15, 2010 he announced that he had been made a YouTube Partner.
 In 2011, he joined a new LP collective called The Runaway Guys along with ProtonJon and Chuggaaconroy.In addition, he has two separate YouTube channels, one titled BreakingNCS, where he posts video blogs and other miscellaneous videos.
 The other one, which actually predates NintendoCapriSun, is JealousGuy, and features more of rants and short film stuff.
 He is also a member of Polaris.

 100% Completion: NCS didn't think he could get everything in Donkey Kong 64 because some of the golden bananas were extremely difficult for him to get, not to mention the Nintendo and Rareware coins, but he persevered and got everything.
 He was in complete shock.